Pop-up notes are active on this page - Click any note number to view|

 the architect Frederick Ball of Nottingham also had an interest.
 This appears to have meant that, when it became apparent that Parker's financial estimates had been exceeded and more support from the backers became essential, the Widdowsons took control and Parker moved on.

-Notwithstanding these early financial obstacles, the building (Shown left - click for more photographs) was finished and ready by the beginning of 1913 - well within the intended life of the 'Tin Trunk' - and opened on January 11th with a programme which included "Oliver Twist" followed, later in the
+Notwithstanding these early financial obstacles, the building (Shown left - Click the image or Here for more photographs) was finished and ready by the beginning of 1913 - well within the intended life of the 'Tin Trunk' - and opened on January 11th with a programme which included "Oliver Twist" followed, later in the

 week by "Wheel of Destruction".
 Prices remained competitive at 2d, 4d & 6d.
 The first manager was William Hague, a very experienced picture-business man, having previously held positions in Newcastle and Bridlington.
 After two months, he was tempted away to take up a position

 in Nottingham and was followed at the Palace by Theodore Jones who came from a position at the New Empire Palace, Murton, County Durham and had previously had been with the Richard d'Oyly Carte Opera Company at the Savoy Theatre in London.
 His career had also included three years

 with the J W Turner Opera Company and he had sung with Ellen Terry on "Much Ado About Nothing" at London's Imperial Theatre.

 In June 1923, the cinema was sold by its original owners to Joseph Henry Hunt Allsop who, with other members of his family, was to operate the Palace up to its closure nearly 37 eventful years later.
 Like his father before him, he had worked as a manager for Black's Boot